Oleśnica: 20th century

 After World War I, Oels was included within the Province of Lower Silesia.
 Nazi Germany operated a prison in the town, and a forced labour camp for Italian, English, Yugoslavian, Belgian and Polish prisoners of war during World War II.
 Dozens of Polish resistance members, including women, were held in the local prison, and at least 14 were sentenced to death in the town in 1942.
 The German administration evacuated almost the entire population, leaving only a few Germans and the forced laborers.
-The town was heavily damaged by the Red Army in 1945 in the final stages of World War II, having approximately 60-80% of its buildings destroyed.
+The battle for the town took place between January 21st and 25th 1945, the town was heavily damaged by the Red Army, having approximately 60-80% of its buildings destroyed - most of them after the town had been captured, due to arson.
 The city became part of Poland again after the Potsdam Conference under its historic Polish name Oleśnica.
 The remaining German-speaking population was subsequently expelled in accordance to the Potsdam Agreement and the town was resettled with Poles many of whom were expelled from former eastern Poland annexed in 1945 by the Soviet Union.
 Some 3,000 Italians remained in the town until the end of 1945, and organized artistic shows to which they invited young Polish activists.

-The majority of monuments in the Old Town have been rebuilt since the 1960s.
+Until the mid-1950s, no major reconstruction was undertaken, with the city merely being cleared of rubble.
+A significant reconstruction of monuments in the Old Town took place in the 1960s, with many of the surviving German monuments being repurposed to fit the new Polish reality.
+For example, the Victory Column, which stands in front of the town hall, was originally built in 1873, to commemorate Prussia's victory over France in the Franco-Prussian War.
+The monument was decorated with inscriptions Wir sind eining Volk und Brüder (We are united people and brothers).
+The monument had survived the war unscathed, however the inscriptions had to be removed, which happened around 1948.
+In 1964, to commemorate the 20th anniversary of the creation of Polish Committee of National Liberation, plaques were added, however they were subsequently removed, and at present there are no inscriptions on the monument.